 Armadillos are famous for their tough outer shell and quite sharp claws.
-They are really strong diggers and favor places that are sandy or close to water since they may dig more readily there.
-Armadillos are extremely determined and will make their way through many substances.
+They are really strong diggers and favor places that are sandy or close to water since they may dig more easily there.
+Armadillos are extremely determined and will make their way through almost anything.
 They rely largely on their capacity to listen to and smell when searching for grubs and worms.
-That is the reason they’re associated with pockets all over the outside of individuals’ homes.
+That is the reason they’re associated with holes all over the outside of individuals’ homes.

 As an immediate effect of this armadillos burrowing and rooting while consuming, they are called pests to folks who like to garden or keep a yard.
 They’ll dig tiny holes across the yard searching for grubs and worms.
 They could dig a hole as deep as 10-20 ft beneath a structure leading to damaged or cracked foundations, and of course the destruction caused by some underground pipes or wires.